Prompt Power-Ups Timing Guide (2 Hours)

 3. Ask AI to suggest improvements based on what it sees

-4. Apply one improvement, then have AI check again
+4. Apply one improvement, save, then have AI check again

 • Flow: